Live Bat Cams

 The fruit bats you will see have been rescued from the exotic pet trade, researched, and retired from zoos.
 Many of these bats have had terrible lives before finding sanctuary with us.
 Some of the bats came from people who purchased them as pets and then realized they were ill-equipped to care for them (we commend these people for doing the right thing).
 The bats range in sizes from a body of 2 inches long with a wingspan of 6″ to a body about the size of a small cat.
 Night-time footage will be in night vision, which makes the bats’ eyes and other objects glow.
 During the day the cameras are under normal lighting so “maid service” can occur.
 At night the volume is turned on at the toy box cam so you can hear the fruit bats vocalizing as well as toys (babble balls) making funny noises.
 The fruit bats usually become active about 7 to 8pm CST during the summer and 6 to 7pm during the winter.
 Click here for a detailed video description of the fruit bat enclosure that was made for bat care professionals.

 This view shows the fruit bats’ toy box as well as toys that the bats like to hang from and play with.
 A sweet potato kabob, a mango net and salad buckets are in view.
 Treat time (mango, lettuce & cubed melon) occurs between 7:00 to 9:00 every evening.
 Note: Treat time varies depending on the number of rescues we’ve received and cared for that day.

-This view shows the “feeding tree” where juice bottles, romaine lettuce, treat cups and puzzles and troughs of fresh cubed fruit are hung.
+This view shows the “feeding tree” where juice bottles, romaine lettuce, treat cups, treat puzzles and troughs of fresh cubed fruit are hung.
 The fruit mixture contains apples, pears, melon, berries & banana and assorted tropical fruit.
-A group of elderly Egyptian fruit bats like to gather under the tree every evening.
-African fruit bats, Jamaican fruit bats and short-tailed fruit bats may also be seen at the troughs throughout the night.
+A group of elderly African fruit bats usually gather under the tree first every evening.
+Egyptian fruit bats, Jamaican fruit bats and short-tailed fruit bats will also be seen at the troughs throughout the night.